scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

 implement the desired extrapolation mode themselves.

-In this tutorial, we consider several worked examples where we demonstrate both a use of available keywords and manual implementtaion of desired extrapolation modes.
+In this tutorial, we consider several worked examples where we demonstrate both the use of available keywords and manual implementation of desired extrapolation modes.
 These examples may or may not be applicable to your particular problem; they are not necessarily best practices; and they are deliberately pared down to bare essentials needed to demonstrate the